 The library is not responsible for any loss or damage to personal property by those attending a meeting.

 The library may close in the event of inclement weather or an impending storm.
 Organizations planning to use the Community Room in this event must call the library to ascertain if the library will remain open.
-As a matter of policy, the library is closed when school is closed because of a storm or other emergency.
+The library is often closed when school is closed because of a storm or other emergency.

 Use of the Community Room for private parties is prohibited.

-Smoking and alcoholic beverages are prohibited in the library.
+Smoking of any type including e-cigarettes, and drinking of alcoholic beverages are prohibited in the library and on library grounds.

 Anyone may apply for a library card.
 Please bring a driver's license or another form of picture identification with your current address on it.
 People under the age of sixteen must have a parent or guardian with required identification sign their application to receive their library card.
 You must have a valid library card with you to check out items.